-In nonfiction, which averages about 10% of my reading, I am mostly interested in food science/history, sociological and psychological issues, cultural and geographical explorations, LGBTQ- and gender-related topics (including women’s studies), light literary analysis, and religious studies (not inspirational).
+In nonfiction, which averages about 10% of my reading, I am mostly interested in food science/history, sociology, psychology, cultural and geographical explorations (particularly non-Western), LGBTQ- and gender-related topics (including women’s studies), light literary analysis, and religious studies (not inspirational).
 I especially love nonfiction that impacts my life directly and changes the way I live or think.
-Most often, I listen to nonfiction on audio, as it is easier for me to follow and engage with it that way.
-Some favorites include The Omnivore’s Dilemma, Gothic Charm School, Chicken With Plums, Around the World in 80 Diets, The Life-Changing Magic of Tidying Up, Sonnets From the Portuguese, Come as You Are, French Milk, Fat Girl Walking, Reading Lolita in Tehran, All Joy and No Fun, and the Enchantment of the World series.
+Most often, I listen to nonfiction on audio, as it is easier for me to follow and engage with that way.
+Some favorites include The Omnivore’s Dilemma, Gothic Charm School, Chicken With Plums, Around the World in 80 Diets, The Life-Changing Magic of Tidying Up, Sonnets From the Portuguese, Come as You Are, French Milk, Fat Girl Walking, Reading Lolita in Tehran, All Joy and No Fun, Consider the Fork, and the Enchantment of the World series.

 Automatic turn-ons: books set on cruises, shared dreaming, falling in love through letters/phone calls, reincarnation, occult, telepathy, creepy elements that seem supernatural but aren’t, characters who cross gender barriers, and Middle Eastern cultures.
 Automatic turn-offs: vomiting, drug use, talking animals, torture, vigilante justice, excessive medical gore, glorification of crime or underworld life.

 I have not taken ARCs or books for review in several years, but I’m open to the possibility, and can be contacted at amandagignac[at]gmail[dot]com.
 Please note, however, that I am extremely picky about the books I will accept.
 If I agree to receive a book, I guarantee to give it a chance, but not necessarily to finish/review it.
 I do not finish every book I start, and I rarely give blog time to books I abandon.
 If I finish a book, I will review it.
 My reviews are honest, no matter if my thoughts are positive or negative.
-I do strive to be balanced and objective in the case of negative reviews.
+I am balanced and objective in the case of negative reviews.

 Last updated: 12/29/20